TalKru/pytest_automation/README.md

 Run:     [ pytest -n NUM ... ] (where NUM is the number of parallel processes you want to use).
 For example, pytest -n 4 will run your tests using 4 processes.
 ========================================================[NOTES]========================================================
+to update new list to the requirements file:
+# pip freeze > .\requirements.txt
 ========================================================[NOTES]========================================================

 ========================================================[NOTES]========================================================